 The directors are responsible for ensuring that the Panel meets its principal objects of monitoring and supervising takeovers and other relevant transactions and making rules to ensure that takeovers and other relevant transactions comply with the General Principles.
 The directors also exercise a governance role having regard to the Panel's status as a company limited by guarantee to which the Code of Practice for the Governance of State Bodies (2016) (the "Code") also applies.
-In fulfilment of these responsibilities, the Panel met on 13 occasions to consider takeover rule and other matters and on 3 occasions to consider governance matters.
-The Audit and Risk Committee met on 2 occasions to consider audit and risk related matters.
+In fulfilment of these responsibilities, the Panel met on 19 occasions to consider takeover rule and other matters and on 4 occasions to consider governance matters.
+The Audit and Risk Committee met on 3 occasions to consider audit and risk related matters.
+As required by the Code, the Chair confirms that he is satisfied that the Audit and Risk Committee discharged its role with fewer than four meetings in a year.
+The Nomination Performance and Remuneration Committee met on 2 occasions.